 - When the oven is nice and hot, prepare your pizzas one at a time.
 Stretch (don't roll!) your dough to around 10-12" diameter and place on a lightly floured pizza peel.
 Spread the pizza sauce over the dough then top with a light sprinkling of vegan mozzarella.
-Then add the roasted garlic and roasted eggplant and dollop with the almond cheese.
+Then top with the roasted garlic and roasted eggplant and dollop with the almond cheese or vegan ricotta.

 - Transfer the pizza onto the baking steel or pizza stone and bake for about 8 minutes.
 If needed, turn the heat to broil for another 1-2 minutes to brown the top.
 Alternatively, bake on a baking sheet: assemble the pizza straight on the pan and place directly in the oven to bake.